krithiga7/covid-19-tracker-/README.md

        5.Failover

 LOGGING AND AUDITING:
- The system should support logging(app/web/DB) & auditing at all levels
+ The system should support logging(app/web/DB) & auditing at all levels.

 CLOUD:
- The Solution should be made Cloud-ready and should have a minimum impact when moving away to Cloud infrastructure
+ The Solution should be made Cloud-ready and should have a minimum impact when moving away to Cloud infrastructure.

 Browser Compatible
-All latest browsers
+All latest browsers.
 TECHNOLOGY STACK:
 1.HTML
 2.CSS
-3.Java Script
+3.Java Script.
 WEBSITE ASSUMPTIONS:
 1. The website is first loaded.
 2. The real time data with  case conformed  data is displayed .